 - the LEAR appointment letter & LEAR role and duties (dated and signed by the legal representative(s) and the LEAR)

 - the Declaration of consent to the Participant Portal Terms & Conditions (dated and signed by the legal representative(s))

 - copies of an official valid proof of identity (ID-card, Passport) carrying a photo and signature of

 - document(s) proving that the legal representative(s) appointing the LEAR is/are empowered as such, which must:

 - clearly indicate the role/function within the organisation as legal representative(s),

 - identify and appoint a specific person (by indicating his/her personal data) as the person covering that specific role/function.

-Upon receipt of the above listed documents and once the corresponding PIC has been validated, the Validation Services will also validate the LEAR appointment in the Beneficiary Register.
+Upon receipt of the above listed documents and once the corresponding PIC has been validated, the Validation Services will also validate the LEAR appointment in the Participant Register.